 A new study has reported that bisphenol A (BPA) promotes mammary tumor development in two mouse models of breast cancer.
-Bisphenol A is an industrial chemical that leaches from food containers during normal usage, which leads to human exposure.
-Early and ongoing exposure to endocrine disruptors such as bisphenol A increases the potential for long-term adverse health effects.
+Bisphenol A is an industrial chemical that leaches from food containers during normal usage.
+Early and ongoing exposure to endocrine disruptors increases the potential for long-term adverse health effects.

 In the study, the authors investigated the impact of fetal exposure to bisphenol A on subsequent mammary tumor susceptibility.
 They also examined bisphenol A's growth promoting effects on human breast cancer cell grafts in mice.